Biden interviewed as part of special counsel investigation into handling of classified documents

 Ian Sams, a spokesperson for the White House counsel’s office, said in a statement that the interview was voluntary and conducted at the White House on Sunday and Monday.

-Asked at that time if he planned to sit for an interview with the special counsel, Biden replied, “There’s no such request and no such interest.”
+It’s not clear when Hur’s team approached Biden’s lawyers about an interview or how long they’d been negotiating.
+Asked on Aug.
+25 if he planned to sit for an interview with the special counsel, Biden replied, “There’s no such request and no such interest.”

 The interview could signal that the special counsel investigation is nearing its conclusion.